Skilles/MobMincer/README.md

 ### Configuration

 * `baseDurability` - The base durability of the Mob Mincer.
 Default: 100
-* `maxMinceTick` - The maximum amount of mince ticks the Mob Mincer can have.
+* `maxMinceTick` - The amount of ticks that pass between minces.
 Lower is faster.
 Default: 100
 * `unbreakingBound` - The bound used for the RNG when calculating unbreaking.
 Chance to ignore durability: (1 / bound) * unbreakingLevel.
 Default: 6
 * `mobDamagePercent` - The percentage of health the mob takes when minced.
 Default: 0.1